shapelets/khiva-use-cases/energy/electric-consumption-rate-python/README.md

 # ELECTRIC CONSUMPTION RATE.
-CASE OF STUDY.
+CASE STUDY.

 ## Summary
-This use case is going to be based on the analysis of the correct assignation of distinct electric consumption rates of 100 locals.

-In order to do this analysis, a predictive modelling is going to be used.
+We are going to use a predictive modelling to perform this analysis.

-The full use case is going to be based on a geographical research, features extraction (in order to identify the time series) and similarity research to get conclusions about the correct use of the electric consumption rates.
+The full use case is going to be based on a geographical research, features extraction to identify the time series and similarity research to get conclusions about the correct use of the electric consumption rates.

-It is supposed that the locals has the electric consumption rates corresponding to the kind of sub-industry which those locals have stablished.
+We are considering that consumption rates are assigned according to the kind of sub-industry sites are stablished.

-In this use case, the TSA library has been used in order to re-dimension the data, extract the features and compose the features matrix for the predictive modelling and get the similarity between the locals of interest.
+In this use case, we are using Khiva library to re-dimension the data, extract the features and compose the features matrix for the predictive modelling and obtain similarities between sites of interest.

 ## Data

-The data is stored in the shared Sinlogy:

-* SYN_RS2416/datasets/data-enerNoc/

-This folder should be located in the same directory as the Jupyter notebook provided in this electric-consumption-rate-python-folder.
+The data folder is expected to be located in the same directory as the Jupyter notebook provided here.

-> Note: The file time-series-redimension-applied.npy contains the data used to do the use-case after applying a re-dimension of the time series.
+> Note: The file time-series-redimension-applied.npy contains modified data in this use-case after applying a dimension reduction technique of the time series.